Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 Linking
 <a href="url">link text</a> This will display the word written in "link text" which is the link that will navigate to another page.
 The link's destination is specified in the href attribute.
+The <link> tag defines the relationship between the current document and an external resource. i.e  <link rel="stylesheet" href="styles.css">

 Navigation
 The <nav> tag defines a set of navigation links